1770: Captain James Cook first sights Australia.

 1967: Death of former West German chancellor Konrad Adenauer aged 91.

-1968: John Lennon, George Harrison and their wives leave the Maharishi Mahesh Yogi’s ashram in Rishikesh, India, two weeks before their study is complete.
+1968: Beatles John Lennon, George Harrison and their wives leave the Maharishi Mahesh Yogi’s ashram in Rishikesh, India two weeks before their study is complete following a confrontation with the Maharishi.
 Ringo and Paul had already left.

 1969: Rioting in the Bogside area of Derry following clashes between Northern Ireland Civil Rights Association marchers and Loyalists and members of the Royal Ulster Constabulary.

-1971: Charles Manson is sentenced to life in prison for the murder of actress Sharon Tate.
+1971: With the abolition of the death penalty in California, Charles Manson’ death sentenced is commuted to life in prison for the murder of actress Sharon Tate.

 1972: Bangladesh becomes a member of the Commonwealth.
 On the same day, Hungary revises its constitution to declare itself a socialist state.